-What is it really like to climb the Sydney Harbour Bridge
+When is the best time to climb the Sydney Harbour Bridge & is it worth it?

 What is the Sydney Harbour Bridge Climb like?